rickellis/BlogFu/README.md

 ### Why?

 Why do I bother doing this by hand when there are lots of good blog engines?
 Mostly because I prefer my content to be saved as flat files rather than in a database.
 This makes my content much more portable and permanent.
 It's also much more light weight and minimalist.
 The entire BlogFu package is only about 250 lines of code vs. something like Wordpress that has 350,000 lines of code and a large database schema.
-BlogFu is lighning fast in comparison.
-It doesn't have all the features of Wordpress, of couse, but I don't need all that stuff.
+BlogFu is lightning fast in comparison.
+It doesn't have all the features of the most popular blog packages, of course, but I don't need all that stuff.

 ---

 ## Usage Example

 Look at the [example.php](https://github.com/rickellis/BlogFu/blob/main/example.php) page to see how BlogFu is used on a single page design.
-If you prefer to break up your blog into discredt pages that's easy to do as well.
+If you prefer to break up your blog into discreet pages that's easy to do as well.

 ### TOC File